 All network resources in an IPv4 network have an IP address, such as 10.0.2.25.
-DNS (Domain Name System) allows users to get access to resources by name.
+DNS (Domain Name System) allows users to get access to resources by name rather than IP address.
 When a user attempts to get access to a device by a name, such as www.example.net, the client computer sends a request to its configured DNS server, which returns the IP address associated with that device name.
 A device name that is linked to one or more IP addresses is known as a hostname.

 A hostname that includes the full domain path, such as mail.example.net, is called a FQDN (Fully Qualified Domain Name).
 Some hostnames, such as mail, do not include the domain path.